hyprland-community/hyprland-autoname-workspaces/README.md

 ## Configuration

 The config file can be specified using the `-c <CONFIG>` option, otherwise it defaults to `~/.config/hyprland-autoname-workspaces/config.toml`.
+If you specify a path that doesn't exist, a default configuration file will be generated.

 _You can use regex everywhere, and its case sensitive by default_